TRAINING & CERTIFICATIONS

 The University of Law - Berlin campus, GISMA

 March 2018 - Present.

-Serve as a part-time instructor for MSc Corporate Financial Management students at GISMA's campus in Berlin.
+Serve as a part-time instructor for MSc Corporate Financial Management and MSc Leadership and Human Resource Management students at GISMA's campus in Berlin.

-2017 - 2018: Corporate Governance and Social Responsibility (36hrs).
-Course features lectures, class discussions and debates, videos, and case studies.
+Corporate Governance and Social Responsibility (36hrs) and Coaching & Mentoring (36hrs).
+Courses feature lectures, class discussions, as well as case study analysis.
 Assessment includes group presentation and individual case analysis.

 IAE Savoie Mont-Blanc - Annecy